 It is a matter of preference but here at Free Racing Tips, we consider the Lucky 15 to be preferable to a Yankee for the following reasons.

-If only one of your selections wins in a Lucky 15 you get something back and the bookmakers could give you the consolation of enhanced odds.
+If only one of your selections wins in a L15, you get something back and the bookmakers could give you the consolation of enhanced odds.
 Whereas with the Yankee only one winner equates to a losing bet.

 If all the selections win in a Lucky 15 you could get bookmakers bonuses to increase your winnings.
 With a Yankee, there are no bonuses on offer.

-£1 Lucky 15 vs £1 Yankee comparison assuming four horses all at 3/1
+Here is a £1 Lucky 15 vs £1 Yankee comparison, assuming four horses, all at 3/1

 |Lucky 15 Return||Yankee Return|